MicrosoftDocs/VBA-Docs/api/Access.DoCmd.Hourglass.md

 You often use this method if you've turned echo off by using the  **Echo** method.
 When echo is off, Microsoft Access suspends screen updates until the macro is finished.

-Microsoft Access automatically resets the  _HourglassOn_ argument to **False** when the procedure finishes running.
+Access automatically resets the  _HourglassOn_ argument to **False** when the procedure finishes running.

 ## See also